JeffersonH44/deep-reinforcement-nd/p1_navigation/README.md

 in the [`Navigation.ipynb`](./Navigation.ipynb) set the variable `weights_file` to `"./final_weights/checkpoint_all.pth"`, reset the notebook and run the cells as described before.

-this is the environment set by default in the repository
+this is the environment set by default in the repository.

+## How to run the environment from scratch?

+Run the cells of the all 4th section with the configuration that you may want, at the end it should generate a weights file `./final_weights/checkpoint_final.pth`, set the variable `weights_file` to that new path and run all the cells of the 5th section.

 ### (Optional) Challenge: Learning from Pixels